 Obtaining and Extending a Dependent Visa or Status

 Dependents who are currently abroad should apply for their dependent visa on the basis of the primary status holder’s status documents and proof of their relationship (e.g. marriage and/or birth certificate).
 Canadian citizens are exempt from the visa requirement but should be prepared to document their relationship to the main status holder at the border.
 If they are currently in the U.S. in a different immigration status, a change of immigration status will need to be filed on their behalf.
 This is done by filing a Form I-539 with USCIS.
-The IC will send this form together with the main status holder’s petition in cases where such a petition is filed, such as extension petitions.
+As a courtesy, the IC will send this form together with the main status holder’s petition in cases where such a petition is filed, such as extension petitions.
 If the change of status for the dependents must be filed at a separate time, the dependents must file the I-539 independently.
 The current filing fee can be found at the link above.
 If the dependents are currently abroad, no I-539 will be necessary.
 Additional I-539 Filing Tips can be found here.